OpenHantek/OpenHantek6022/utils/signed-windows-inf-files/README_INSTALL.txt

 confirm.

 USBDeview ( https://www.nirsoft.net/utils/usb_devices_view.html ) has an
-"Unisntall sected device" option, that does not delete the driver software.
+"Uninstall selected device" option, that does not delete the driver software.

 ---
 To install: Select the desired .inf files, e.g. for a 6022BE:
-  Hantek_6022BE_loader.inf  Hantek_6022BE_openht.inf   Hantek_6022BE_sigrok .inf
+  Hantek_6022BE_loader.inf  Hantek_6022BE_openht.inf   Hantek_6022BE_sigrok.inf
 and right-click to install.
 This is fast.
 No reboot or wait is necessary.

 Note: Leave the .inf and matching signed .cat files together.